fahimnirjon/Expense-Tracker/README.md

 ## 🚨 Tutorial

-This repository contains the code corresponding to an in-depth tut
+This repository contains the code corresponding to an in-depth tu

 If you prefer visulearning, this is the perfect res
 ## <a name="introduction">🤖 Introduction</a>